Timber Creek Police Station Complex

 Timber Creek Police Station was the centre of administration for the northern Victoria River District from 1908-1930s.

+From it, European policemen and Aboriginal trackers patrolled vast areas and were involved in the 'pacification' of Aboriginal people of the area.
+It has significance as the focal centre for the Timber Creek community.
 The first police station was built in 1898, the second in 1908 and the third in 1932, which served as the police station until the early 1980s.
 There are no remains of the first police station.
 The 1908 police station has historic significance as the centre of administration for the Victoria River District until the 1930s and the focal centre for the Timber Creek community.
 It is a rare surviving example of an early Northern Territory Police Station from the South Australian period of administration.
 The 1932 building has social and historical significance in the continued role of the police station as an administrative and community centre for a widespread and isolated community

 Caters for people with sufficient mobility to climb a few steps but who would benefit from fixtures to aid balance.
 (This includes people using walking frames and mobility aids) Caters for people who are deaf or have hearing loss.
 Caters for people who are blind or have vision loss.

 Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy

 Your details have been submitted.
 Please check your email and click the link to confirm your subscription.